 University of Lynchburg provides reasonable housing accommodations to students with disabilities who have a verifiable need for the reasonable accommodation.
-A reasonable accommodation is an exception to the usual rules, policies, practices, or services that a resident with a disability may need to have an equal opportunity to use and enjoy college housing.
+A reasonable accommodation is an exception to the usual rules, policies, practices, or services that a resident with a disability may need to have an equal opportunity to use and enjoy university housing.

 The Center for Accessibility and Disability Resources works with students to provide accommodations for housing needs related to cognitive, mental health, physical and medical disabilities in compliance with Section 504 of the Rehabilitation Act of 1973, The Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008 (ADAAA) and the Fair Housing Act Amended (FHAA).
 ADAAA defines disability as a physical or mental impairment that substantially limits one or more major life activities.
 Under this definition, an impairment is a disability if it substantially limits the ability of the person to perform a major life activity as compared to the average person in the general population.

 Housing Accommodations vary according to the individual needs of each student and are determined on a case by case basis by the Accessibility and Disability Resources Coordinator.
 In order to fully evaluate a student’s request for housing accommodations, the Coordinator needs appropriate reasonable documentation of disability.
 It is the responsibility of the student to provide appropriate documentation to the Coordinator.
 The documentation must (1) verify the existence of a disability as defined under section 504 and under the ADA; and (2) establish a clear connection between the effects of the disability and the accommodations being requested.
-Students interested in seeking housing accommodations should review the College Housing Reasonable Accommodations Policy.
-After completing and submitting the Disability Accommodations Request Form for College Housing Form, the Coordinator will provide a copy of the Reasonable Accommodation Verification Form for College Housing for the student’s provider/physician to complete.
-Other forms of documentation will be considered, but if information provided is incomplete, the Reasonable Accommodation Verification Form for College Housing will be required.
+Students interested in seeking housing accommodations should review the University Housing Reasonable Accommodations Policy.
+After completing and submitting the Disability Accommodations Request Form for University Housing Form, the Coordinator will provide a copy of the Reasonable Accommodation Verification Form for University Housing for the student’s provider/physician to complete.
+Other forms of documentation will be considered, but if information provided is incomplete, the Reasonable Accommodation Verification Form for University Housing will be required.